RaviTeja110820/aws/AWS Essentials.md

 ***Amazon Neptune*** is a graph database service.
 You can use Amazon Neptune to build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.

+***Amazon Athena*** a serverless query service that does not need to build databases on dedicated Elastic Block Store (EBS) volumes, instead, it builds tables from data read directly from Amazon S3 buckets.
+Amazon Athena does not store any of the data.
+The service is compatible with the regular data formats that include CSV, JSON, ORC, AVRO and Parquet
 >Amazon Athena is a serverless query service used to analyze BigData stored in S3.

 ***Amazon Relational databases service (RDS)*** is best suited in scenarios where the dataset and forms are consistent such that their data schema is persistently valid.
 It is best to deploy in an environment where the load can be anticipated and is somewhat finite.
 Amazon RDS engines include Amazon Aurora, MariaDB, PostgreSQL.

 >when an RDS Master database in a Multi-AZ deployment goes down RDS automatically fails over to the standby, which is promoted to Master.

+You can reduce the load on your source DB Instance by routing read queries from your applications to the read replica. ***Read replicas*** allow you to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads

 >***Read replicas*** will enhance the database performance and durability by allowing for automated distribution of load amongst several database instances with the exact copy of the parent database.